BigStationW/ComfyUI-Prompt-Rewriter/README.md

 ## MultiGPU and offloading

-This node allows you to split the model into your GPUs and the CPU with the **gpu_layer**s placeholder.
+This node allows you to split the model into your GPUs and the CPU with the **gpu_layers** placeholder.

 For example:
 - Empty placeholder -> All layers go to the first GPU (default)